-The consolidated entity is organised in two operating segments based on an orthopaedics division and an innovation division.
+The consolidated entity is organised in two main operating segments namely the orthopaedics and the innovation division.
+Corporate costs which cannot be allocated to a segment are listed separately.
 These operating segments are based on the internal reports that are reviewed and used by the Board of Directors (who are identified as the Chief Operating Decision Makers ('CODM')) in assessing performance and in determining the allocation of resources.
 There is no aggregation of operating segments.